MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 * **Application authentication** (non-interactive sign-in): Used to authenticate services and applications that have to run or authenticate without user interaction.

 > [!NOTE]
+>
-> Azure AD does not allow authentication of service accounts that are by definition on-premises AD entities.
+> * Azure AD does not allow authentication of service accounts that are by definition on-premises AD entities.
 The Azure AD equivalent of an AD service account is the Azure AD application.

-### Azure AD group principals

-Azure Data Explorer only supports Security Group (SG) principals and not Distribution Group (DG) principals.
+> * Azure Data Explorer only supports Security Group (SG) principals and not Distribution Group (DG) principals.
 An attempt to set up access for a DG on the cluster will result in an error.

 ### Referencing Azure AD principals